 Penn State IT (Information Technology) provides chat, phone, and email support 24/7.
-Visit the Technology Jumpstart Guide for helpful information including recommendations for computer purchases.
+Visit Minimum Hardware Recommendations for information regarding computer purchases.
 At Penn State IT Learning and Development, students may search for technology training solutions that best meet their needs.